 Big Brothas Network

-Big Brothas Network was created to celebrate the larger men of color in the LGBT community and those who admire them.
-We intend to promote a positive self-image within our own community and the mainstream population.
+Big Brothas Network was created, by Tony Brown, to celebrate the larger men of color in the LGBT community and those who admire them.
+In addition, we intend to promote a positive self-image within our community and the mainstream population.

-Our goal is to embrace our differences, to inspire self-love, and increase camaraderie through education and positive, brotherly interactions.
-We intend to accomplish these goals through the BBN magazine, local and national events and networking forums.
+Thank you for taking the time to learn more about Big Brothas Network.
+Our goal is to embrace our differences, inspire self-love, and increase camaraderie through education and positive, brotherly interactions.
+We intend to accomplish these goals through our annual event, The Official Big Boy Pride, BBN magazine, local and national events, and networking forums.

-The LGBT Community faces a number of unique challenges because of their sexual orientation.
+The LGBT Community faces several unique challenges because of their sexual orientation.
 Multiple studies have demonstrated that the following emotional/social issues are common among members of the LGBT community: